voshawn/shawnvo/README.md

 pull requests are welcome!

 ### About My Job
+Here are my main responsibilties at the moment:
+1. Attact and bring the best people on our team.
+Our company will only be as great as the people on the team.
-Our company needs to attact and maintain the best people.
-My job is to empower you do meaningful work and lead a dope life so that you're where you want to be and growing at the rate you want.
+2. Create an enviroment for you to do meaningful work and lead a dope life so that you're where you want to be and growing at the rate you want.
-I hope that by creating that enviroment, we can work together for a long time.
+   If i do this well, I hope we can work together for a long time.
+3. Provide context on priorities, why things are a certain way, why we do certain things, and where we want to go.
+   I have a lot of our company's historical and "global" context, so by sharing it with you, you can make the best decisions for us.
+4. Handle high priority and complex issues that we haven't hired someone for yet.
+My goal is that eventually I make myself redundant.

 ### Communication
 In general, I am always available on Slack.
-However, if you have a non-urgent task for me to do, please add it to my To Do List.
-This To Do List is a Google Doc where anyone on the team can assign work to me.
-(Ask for the invite if you don't already have access.)
+Since most of my work is internal, I'll only check my emails once or twice a day so that's generally not the best place to reach me.

 Sometimes, I will dump information to you on Slack because I'm thinking about it right now, but I don't necessarily expect you to respond immediately.